Abrar-Abo-Auad/Malaz/README.md

 # Malaz App - Apartment Rental & Real Estate Platform 🏠

-**Malaz** is a high-performance cross-platform mobile application built with **Flutter**.
+**Malaz** is a high-performance cross-platform mobile application built with **Flutter** & **Laravel**.
 It serves as a sophisticated bridge between landlords and tenants.
 This project was developed as a collaborative effort by a team of 5 at Damascus University (2025-2026), implementing modern software engineering standards and professional UI/UX features.

 ## 🚀 Key Features
 * **Advanced Search Engine:** Dynamic searching by **Title** or **Landlord's Full Name**.